 Plenty! nourishes community and feeds hungry neighbors by growing and sharing food in Floyd County, Virginia.
 We value freshness in produce and program, generosity in giving and receiving, welcoming each and every person and preserving Floyd County’s land and culture.
 Our programs provide access to fresh, healthy food and teach growing and cooking skills in the Plenty!
-Fresh Food Bank, Farm and Gardens, Schools and Gatherings.
+Fresh Food Pantry, Farm and Gardens, Schools and Gatherings.

 Jonathan – Executive Director

 Rachel – Farm Manager

 Karen & McCabe – Founders of Plenty!

 Kim O’Donnell – President is a retired Juvenile and Domestic Relations Court Judge who was born in Fort Lauderdale, Florida.
 She moved with her family to Floyd when she was twelve.
 After a 22 year legal career in Richmond, she returned to Floyd County in 2007 to care for her terminally ill mother.
 She inherited a deep appreciation for good food from her family and is passionate about building community connections and eradicating food insecurity in Floyd County.
 She and her wife, Anita, own and operate Wishbone Bee and Herb, a family farm devoted to growing Chinese medicinal herbs and beekeeping.